-The Compensation Discussion and Analysis, beginning on page 26 of this proxy statement, describes our executive compensation program and the decisions made by our compensation committee relating to 2011 in more detail.
+The Compensation Discussion and Analysis, beginning on page 25 of this proxy statement, describes our executive compensation program and the decisions made by our compensation committee relating to 2012 in more detail.
 We also urge our stockholders to read the Summary Compensation Table and other related compensation tables and narrative, beginning on page 40 of this proxy statement, which provides detailed information on the compensation of our Named Executive Officers.

 We request stockholder approval of the compensation of our Named Executive Officers as disclosed pursuant to the Securities and Exchange Commission's compensation disclosure rules (which disclosure includes the Compensation Discussion and Analysis, the compensation tables and the narrative disclosures that accompany the compensation tables).
+We currently plan to hold an advisory vote annually, and expect that the next such stockholder advisory vote will occur at the 2014 Annual Meeting of Stockholders.